barrucadu/lookwhattheshoggothdraggedin.com/posts/arden-vul-6-months-in.markdown

 ### Session 0

 These were my notes going into session 0.
-Before this I'd already pitched the idea of a megadungeon using some sort of [glo:osr] system to the players, so they were on board with the basic idea.
+Before this I'd already pitched the idea of a megadungeon using some sort of [abbr:osr] system to the players, so they were on board with the basic idea.

 > - This session: